arnaud-ma/vscode_profile/README.md

  - search "font" in the settings and change the font family
  - change the `editor.fontFamily` setting in the `settings.json` file.
 It should be located in the font / writing style section.

+Ligatures are disabled by default.
+To enable them, search for "ligature" in the settings then change the `editor.fontLigatures` setting to `true`.

 ### Ruff / black configuration